Controlling Canard Cycles: Controlling Canard Cycles for the van der Pol oscillator

-System \eqref{eq:vdp} has two fold points, one at the origin and one at $(x,y)=(2,\frac{4}{3})$.
+Furthermore, system \eqref{eq:vdp} has two fold points, one at the origin and one at $(x,y)=(2,\frac{4}{3})$.
 In fact, the origin is a canard point and the singular limit of \eqref{eq:vdp} is as shown in Figure \ref{fig:vdp1}.

-To state our main result, let $\cN_1$ be a neighborhood of the repelling critical manifold $\cS_0^\txtr$ and $\cN_2$ a neighborhood of $\cS_0$ around the origin.
-We assume that such neighborhoods have a nonempty intersection in the first quadrant.
-Although it is not necessary to be precise on such neighborhoods, since several choices are possible, an example of $\cN_1$ and $\cN_2$ is as follows
+To state our main result, \ch{let $\cN_1\subset\R^2$ be a region containing a subset of the repelling critical manifold $\cS_0^\txtr$ and $\cN_2\subset\R^2$ a small region containing a subset of $\cS_0$ around the origin.
+Although it is not necessary to be precise on such regions, since several choices are possible, an example of $\cN_1$ and $\cN_2$ is as follows}